 This document provides a snapshot of NCSWIC activities and products completed in coordination with its partners in 2020, as well as summaries of the various virtual engagements held with SAFECOM.
 Final products and full meeting summaries are available on the NCSWIC website or by contacting the NCSWIC mailbox for electronic copies.

 2020 Impact on Public Safety Communications

 NCSWIC EC ACCOMPLISHMENTS

 Chair: John Miller, New Jersey Vice Chair: Brad Stoddard, Michigan

-- ✓ 2019 Annual Summary of Accomplishments - ✓ 2020 NCSWIC Strategic Plan its committees' current year planned priorities, products, and activities.
-The
+- ✓ 2019 Annual Summary of Accomplishments - ✓ 2020 NCSWIC Strategic Plan

 EXECUTIVE COMMITTEE